REBA: A Refinement-Based Architecture for Knowledge Representation and Reasoning in Robotics: Refinement, Zoom and Randomization

-There are some important caveats related to the collection of statistics.
-First, the collection of statistics depends on the availability of relevant ground truth information, e.g., the actual location of $rob_1$ after executing $move(rob_1, c_2)$---this information is provided by an external high-fidelity sensor during the training phase, or by a human.
-Second, although we do not do so in our experiments, it is possible to use heuristic functions to model the computational effort, and to update the statistics incrementally over time---if any heuristic functions are used, the designer has to make them available to automate subsequent steps of our control loop.
-Third, considering all ground instances of one causal law at a time can require a lot of training in complex domains, but this is often unnecessary.
+\item Second, the collection of statistics depends on the availability of relevant ground truth information, e.g., we need the actual location of robot $rob_1$ after executing $move^*(rob_1, c_2)$.
+This ground truth information is often provided by an external high-fidelity sensor during the initial training phase, or by a human observer.

+\item Third, although we do not do so in our experiments, it is possible to use heuristics to model the computational effort, and to update the statistics incrementally over time, e.g., the execution time of a knowledge-producing action can be computed as a function of the size of the input image.
+If any heuristic functions are to be used, the designer has to make them available to automate subsequent steps of our control loop.

+\item Fourth, considering all ground instances of one causal law at a time can require a lot of training in complex domains, but this is often unnecessary.
 For instance, it is often the case that the statistics of moving from a cell to one of its neighbors is the same for cells in a room and any given robot.
 In a similar manner, if the robot and an object are (are not) in the same cell, the probability of the robot observing (not observing) the object is often the same for any cell.
-The designer thus only considers representative samples of the distinct cases to collect statistics, e.g., statistics corresponding to moving between cells will be collected in two different rooms only if these statistics are expected to be different because the rooms have different floor coverings.
+The designer thus only considers representative samples of the distinct cases to collect statistics, e.g., statistics corresponding to moving between cells will be collected in two different rooms only if these statistics are expected to be different. \end{itemize} There is an extensive literature on estimation of such statistical models for robots.
+Types of models learned from data in cognitive robotics are sensor models and robot motion models~\cite{thrun:robotics05}, motion models for manipulated objects~\cite{kopicki2017}, and success-failure models for actions (e.g., grasping)~\cite{lu:isrr17}.
+In particular, robot motion models for standard mobile platforms are available for use in the robotics community without need for re-learning.
+In addition, rigid body physics engines can be used as a source of data for learning~\cite{haidu2015}.
+In other work, we have explored incremental learning of statistics~\cite{zhang:TRO15} and domain knowledge~\cite{mohan:icaps17}, but these topics are beyond the scope of this paper.

+Even after the desired probabilities of transitions in $\mathcal{D}_{LR}$ are computed, reasoning with $\mathcal{D}_{LR}^P$ (as described earlier) will be computationally infeasible for complex domains.
+Our architecture addresses this problem by automatically zooming to the part of $\mathcal{D}_{LR}$ relevant to each coarse resolution transition $T$ under consideration (as described below), and then reasoning probabilistically over this zoomed system description $\mathcal{D}_{LR}(T)$ using POMDPs (see Section~\ref{sec:arch-pomdp-construct}).